Discovering Mythology (Challenge Kit)

 The mighty warrior Achilles went on a rampage, slaying everyone in his path.
 Apollo disguised himself as a Trojan and taunted Achilles into chasing him so that the Trojans could flee behind the safety of their walls.
 Only Hector was left outside the walls.
 Achilles killed Hector and retrieved his original armour.

 Neoptolemus, son of Achilles, joined the war, as did Philoctetes, a warrior who owned the bow and arrows of Herakles.
-Philoctetes shot Paris with one of the arrows which the hero Herakles dipped in the poisonous blood of the Hydra.
+Philoctetes shot Paris with one of the arrows that the hero Herakles had dipped in the poisonous blood of the Hydra.
 Like Achilles before him, Paris died from the wound.

 Teaching: Fast Facts